Michele Geraci

 Michele Geraci (born 1967) is an Italian politician and economist who focuses on policy-oriented research on international trade, EU-China relations, AI, universal basic income and other current affairs.
-He served as the Undersecretary of State at the Italian Ministry of Economic Development, responsible for foreign trade and foreign direct investments in the Conte Government, was the architect of Italy's participation in China's Belt and Road Initiative, and was a nominee for the role of Prime Minister of Italy.
+He served as the Undersecretary of State at the Italian Ministry of Economic Development, responsible for foreign trade and foreign direct investments in the First Conte government.

 Early life and education

 Michele Geraci was born in 1967 in Palermo, Sicily, Italy.
 He graduated with honours in electronic engineering from the University of Palermo, and in 1991 started his career as an electronic engineer at British Telecom, a member of the Satellite Planning unit.
 He then obtained, in 1996, a Master’s in Business Administration from the Sloan School of Management of the Massachusetts Institute of Technology in Boston.

 Early career

 After completing his studies, he began his career as an investment banker, working for 12 years in various banks and business firms between New York and London, such as Merrill Lynch, Bank of America, Donaldson, Lufkin & Jenrette, and Schroders.
 Prior to his current roles, he also worked as an engineer in London at British Telecom.

 In 2008, he moved to China, where he taught finance at two universities, the University of Nottingham Ningbo China and New York University Shanghai, as well as held a number of short-term appointments at Zhejiang University (Hangzhou) and Southwestern University of Finance and Economics (Chengdu).

 Geraci's research work has focused on the impact of macroeconomic policies on the development of society, with a particular focus on the impact of these policies on the weakest segments of the population.
 He has always held a cautious view on market liberalism, considering it, on the one hand, useful for the development of economies, but also the cause of serious income inequalities and other redistributive effects of wealth.

 To better analyse the socio-economic conditions of low-income groups, he conducted a study on microcredit in China, published by the Global Policy Institute in London, and produced a documentary on the conditions of peasants in China, touching on topics such as agrarian reform and migration to urban centres.
 His interest in social issues, typically of the historical left-wing tradition, is also present in his proposal to introduce in Italy an advanced form of Universal Basic Income, conceived as a response to stem those negative effects of globalization.